The New York Times, October 29, 1882:

 Yemen News

 The two countries were formally unified as the Republic of Yemen in 1990.
-A southern secessionist movement in 1994 was quickly subdued.
+A southern secessionist movement and brief civil war in 1994 was quickly subdued.

 The CIA World Factbook: Yemen